zenml-io/blog.zenml.io/_posts/2022-12-05-neptune-ai-integration-released.md

 ### 🥞 Create a stack with the Neptune experiment tracker component

-Ceate a new `StackComponent`,  and  subsequently a new `Stack` with the type `neptune`.
-The Neptune tracker stack component has the following options:
+First, let's create a stack with a Neptune experiment tracker as a stack component.
+You'll need to specify two optional arguments:

 * `api_token`: [API key token](https://docs.neptune.ai/setup/setting_api_token) of your Neptune account.
 If left blank, Neptune will attempt to retrieve it from your environment variables.